oxsecurity/megalinter/docs/descriptors/ruby_rubocop.md

                                      if no format is specified.
         --stderr                     Write all output to stderr except for the autocorrected source.
 This is especially useful
-                                     when combined with --auto-correct and --stdin.
+                                     when combined with --autocorrect and --stdin.
         --display-time               Display elapsed time in seconds.
         --display-only-failed        Only output offense messages.
 Omit passing cops.
 Only valid for --format junit.